Health Care Screening

 Weight – Each screening visit

-Blood Pressure and Pulse – Each screening visit
+Blood Pressure, Pulse and Respiration – Each screening visit

 Skin Exam – Each screening visit